JayMontana36/vBoxSysInfoModHistory/Extract/README.txt

 What inspired the creation of this little program/script: This script was created to help scammer exposers using VirtualBox VMs to change the system information which shows up in various places of the system (mainly cough cough msinfo32 cough cough) to help waste more of the scammer's time as well as keep things going much longer, making the scammer believe that it is a real system.

 What this program is currently capable of: This program in it's current form at the time of writing replaces vBox system information with user-selected system information, as well as randomly generating serial numbers, system skus, bios versions/dates, etc. Each time you use the program on a VM, new system info is generated and applied to the specified VM, even if you input the same system info as before.
+Supports BIOS and EFI modes.